Excellence beyond a reasonable doubt

 In our program, we explore critical issues at the forefront of everyday activity in law enforcement, the courts, corrections and homeland security involving both professionals and perpetrators of crime and including special interest groups such as juveniles, women, minorities and non-citizens.

-Students majoring in criminal justice will be prepared to work in entry-level positions in law enforcement, courts or corrections agencies at the local, state or federal levels or to continue their studies at the graduate level.
+Students majoring in criminology & criminal justice will be prepared to work in entry-level positions in law enforcement, courts or corrections agencies at the local, state or federal levels or to continue their studies at the graduate level.
 The program is tailored to individual career interests so you are best informed about the career in justice that you plan to pursue.

 You’ll enjoy a small faculty-to-student ratio with faculty who are experienced criminal justice professionals.
 Guest speakers provide personal insight into diverse career opportunities.